0xPolygon/polygon-docs/docs/zkEVM/get-started/setup-nodes/production-node.md

 4. The `example.env` file must be modified according to your configurations.

-        Edit the .env file with your favourite editor (we use nano):
+        Edit the .env file with your favorite editor (we use nano):

         ```sh
         nano $ZKEVM_CONFIG_DIR/.env